Tennessee State Route 14: Shelby County

 SR 14's entire route within the city of Memphis, except through downtown, is at least 4-lanes wide.

 Tipton County

 The highway continues northeast through farmland as it widens to a 4-lane divided highway for short distance to have an intersection with SR 206 and then SR 384 before narrowing to 2-lanes again and passing through more farmland to have an intersection with SR 59.
 SR 14 then continues northeast to an intersection with SR 179 before continuing northeast to come to an end at an intersection with SR 54 in the tiny community of Cotton Lake, just before State Route 54 crosses the Hatchie River.

 Future

 The Tipton County portion from the Shelby County line to just the northeast of State Route 384 is a four-lane divided highway.
 Long-term plans include expanding the Shelby County portion to at least four lanes as well.
-Construction is currently underway on this expansion between Old Brownsville Road and Kerrville-Rosemark Road.
+Construction is currently underway on this expansion between Kerrville-Rosemark Road and the Tipton County line.